-Pursuant to the Improving Head Start for School Readiness Act of 2007, Public Law 110-134, notice is hereby given of one-day Tribal Consultation Sessions to be held between the Department of Health and Human Services, Administration for Children and Families, Office of Head Start leadership and the leadership of Tribal Governments operating Head Start (including Early Head Start) programs.
-The purpose of these Consultation Sessions is to discuss ways to better meet the needs of American Indian and Alaska Native children and their families, taking into consideration funding allocations, distribution formulas, and other issues affecting the delivery of Head Start services in their geographic locations.
+Pursuant to the Head Start Act, notice is hereby given of three 1-day tribal consultation sessions to be held between HHS/ACF OHS leadership and the leadership of tribal governments operating Head Start and Early Head Start programs.
+The purpose of these consultation sessions is to discuss ways to better meet the needs of American Indian and Alaska Native (AIAN) children and their families, taking into consideration funding allocations, distribution formulas, and other issues affecting the delivery of Head Start services in their geographic locations.
 Three tribal consultations will be held as part of HHS/ACF or ACF Tribal Consultation Sessions.
 Please note the planned tribal consultation dates may be impacted by COVID-19 travel restrictions.
 OHS will consider virtual means of facilitating tribal consultations and/or the postponing of tribal consultations should travel restrictions and group meeting limitations remain in effect.

 FOR FURTHER INFORMATION CONTACT:

-The Consultation Sessions will be conducted with elected or appointed leaders of Tribal Governments and their designated representatives [42 U.S.C.9835, Section 640(l)(4)(A)].
-Designees must have a letter from the Tribal Government authorizing them to represent the Tribe.
-The letter should be submitted at least three days in advance of the Consultation Session to Camille Loya at (202) 205-9721 (fax).
-Other representatives of Tribal organizations and Native nonprofit organizations are welcome to attend as observers.
+The consultation sessions will be conducted with elected or appointed leaders of tribal governments and their designated representatives.
+Designees must have a letter from the tribal government authorizing them to represent the tribe.
+Tribal governments must submit the designee letter at least 3 days in advance of the consultation sessions to Todd Lertjuntharangool at Todd.Lertjuntharangool@acf.hhs.gov.
+Other representatives of tribal organizations and Native nonprofit organizations are welcome to attend as observers.

-A detailed report of each Consultation Session will be prepared and made available within 90 days of the Consultation Session to all Tribal Governments receiving funds for Head Start and Early Head Start programs.
-Tribes wishing to submit written testimony for the report should send testimony to Camille Loya at Camille.Loya@acf.hhs.gov either prior to the Consultation Session or within 30 days after the meeting.
+A detailed report of each tribal consultation session will be prepared and made available within 45 days of the session to all tribal governments receiving funds for Head Start and Early Head Start programs.
+Tribes wishing to submit written testimony for the report should send testimony to Todd Lertjuntharangool at Todd.Lertjuntharangool@acf.hhs.gov, prior to each consultation session or within 30 days after each meeting.